hiwon-lee/hiwon-lee/README.md

 ### - 🌱 I’m currently learning BE stack...

 - 📫 How to reach me: hiiwonii1012@gmail.com
-- 🔭 I’m currently working on Ewha..
+- 🔭 B.S. in Computer Engineering
 - ⚡ Fun fact: muuuuuuahhhhh..........